 My mom used to make this knockwurst and beans recipe regularly, and I loved it.
 Unless you’re someone who doesn’t eat meat, I promise, you will too.
 My mom originally got this recipe from my grandmother and I didn’t know we had the recipe anywhere, which is why I was so thrilled to find it.

 This knockwurst recipe is no joke!
-It’s a bunch a crazy tasty ingredients that marry together in a low oven all day long.
+It’s a bunch of crazy tasty ingredients that marry together in a low oven all day long.
 All day!

 You know how I feel though — if it’s not often, and in moderation, it’s okay!
 Totally okay.
 In my humble opinion, of course.
 And you certainly don’t want to miss out on the best baked beans ever, do you?